 Santos Sao Paulo, Brazil Travel Guide

 The Port of Santos, Latin America's largest port, holds immense historical significance as Brazil's main coffee export hub.
 The Coffee Museum, housed in the former São Paulo Stock Exchange, details this profound impact.
 The Historic Center showcases beautiful architecture and tram lines from the city's golden era.
-The Guinness World Record-holding Beach Gardens offer a scenic setting.
+The Guinness World Record-holding Beach Gardens offer a picturesque setting.
 Finally, Monte Serrat provides panoramic views from its religious sanctuary.

 Always verify current operating hours and prices in advance of your visit, as these may change.